About Me About Me About Me About Me About Me About Me About Me About Me About Me

-I am a 4th year Computer Science and Cognitive Science undergraduate student at the University of Toronto.
-I enjoy all things visually creative, especially photography and graphic design, which are also my focus areas for developing interpretable, intuitive computational methods that assist the creation of such art.
+I am a 4th year undergraduate student at the University of Toronto, majoring computer science and cognitive science.
+I enjoy all things visually creative, especially photography, graphic design, and interactive media, which are also my focus areas for developing intuitive computational methods that assist the creation of visual art.

-I am grateful to have been able to work on a compact method for producing film-like colours from digital images, under the kind supervision of Prof. Michael Brown and Dr. Hakki Karaimer, at Samsung AI Center - Toronto, published as a poster for SIGGRAPH 2025.
+I am currently an undergraduate research assistant at the Dynamic Graphics Project Lab, advised by Prof. Karan Singh and Karran Pandey.
+Previously, I was fortunate to work on a compact method for producing film-like colours from digital images, under the supervision of Prof. Michael Brown and Dr. Hakki Karaimer, at Samsung AI Center - Toronto, published as a poster for SIGGRAPH 2025.

 Email: hyunjo.jang at mail.utoronto.ca